 How to Find Your USCIS Case Status Online?

-To find out the case status of a USCIS application or other submission, petitioners can use the online lookup tool provided on the service’s website.
-This amenity is available during all stages of the immigration process, from initial petition until approval, or until the USCIS receives appeal documents.
-However, once the USCIS has read an appeal, the final status may indicate that the case has been transferred to the Administrative Appeals Office (AAO).
+To find out the case status of a USCIS application or other submission, petitioners or applicants can use the online lookup tool provided on the service’s website.
+This amenity is available during all stages of the application process, from initial petition until approval.

 If the USCIS ends up issuing a Request for Evidence (RFE) because there are further items that the adjudicators need to lawfully approve a case, that information will appear on the webpage when a foreign national enters their receipt number.
 Additionally, after an immigration applicant supplies the service with the necessary documents listed in the RFE letter, the status will state that the items have been received, and the USCIS will continue processing the case.